-Residential Projects: There is no Impact Fee for a Development Project in an existing building, such as addition and remodel projects, unless the Project would result in Additional Housing Units.
-Additional Housing Units include new live/work or work/live units unless they fall within the Industrial Use Fee Category.
-Additional Housing Units are net of any units developed on the same parcel that have been legally removed, demolished or relocated, or removed by accidental destruction or natural disaster during the year preceding the Applicant's filing for the building permit.
-Secondary Units (Section 17.09.040) are exempt from the Impact Fees.
+Residential Projects: There is no Impact Fee for a Development Project in an existing building, such as addition and remodel projects, unless the Project would result in Additional Housing Units as defined in Sections 15.72.030 and 15.74.030 of the OMC.
+Secondary Units (as defined in Section 17.09.040 of the OMC) are exempt from the Impact Fees.